luizgmgomes/Docker/Learning.md

 #docker image inspect <IMAGE NAME>                    <- Getting all info from certain image
 #docker container commit <container ID>               <- Create an image of one container, which can be a terminated container as well
 #docker image tag <IMAGE_ID> <NAME>                   <- Create a tag (name) to our image.
 #docker image build -t <TAG> .                        <- Create an image from a Dockerfile ".".
+#docker image inspect --format "{{ json .RootFS.Layers }}" alpine        <- get certain information from image downloaded